DerWaldi/youtube-video-face-swap/README.md

 ## Overview

-The aim of this project ist to perform a face swap on a youtube video almost automatically.<br />
+The aim of this project is to perform a face swap on a youtube video almost automatically.<br />
 The only step where a human is needed is the quality in step 1.5.

 ### How does it work?